Which are the best PEMF Machines?

 A recent example was a couple who nearly purchased one of our systems.
 They changed their minds after speaking to a self-styled PEMF guru, who persuaded them that our systems were too weak and that they’d get better results from a much higher intensity system.
 After some shallow training, and a few days of frequent use, they both became very unwell, until they had to seek medical treatment and one was admitted to hospital.
 They fully recovered, but were not very happy!

-Another example of just how far things have gone with high-intensity home-use systems is what we call the PEMF Toaster.
-Sold in the form of two ultra high-intensity mats for above and below, your body becomes the slice of bread inside the toaster.
-With thousands of gauss from below and thousands of gauss from above, your body should be thoroughly crisp!
+Another example of just how far things have gone with high-intensity home-use systems is a type of mat system that we call the PEMF Toaster.
+Sold in the form of two ultra high-intensity PEMF mats for above and below, your body becomes the slice of bread inside the toaster.
+With thousands of gauss from below and thousands of gauss from above, your body should be thoroughly cooked on both sides!

 So why are the wrong types of system being sold for the wrong uses to the wrong types of user?
 They’re mostly sold by online catalogue shops, claiming to be objective, “independent” advisers.
 Just like mail-order catalogues, the core of their business is striking deals with small manufacturers who are desperate for market share and happy to give the catalogues very large profit margins.

-The catalogues bulk up with cheap, poorly-made brands at different price points (so that they can claim to be independent suppliers who have something for everyone) but most of their money comes from a few expensive high-intensity systems (like the toasters).
+The catalogues bulk up with cheap, poorly-made brands at different price points (so that they can claim to be independent suppliers with a range so extensive that they have something for everyone).
+Yet most of their money comes from a few expensive high-intensity systems (like the toasters).
 They then employ generic, non-therapist sales people who generally promote their most profitable systems: ” buy as much intensity as you can afford …”

 Intensity Conclusions

-We have nothing against high-intensity, especially local-applicator, PEMF machines in themselves, when used for the right applications.
+We have nothing against high-intensity, especially local-applicator, PEMF machines in themselves, when used for the right applications, usually treating local areas of the body.
 In our experience, they can be appropriate for weekly treatments in specialist clinics, under the care of specialist physicians or highly-trained therapists, who know what to look for in terms of serious side effects.

 Our only warning is over their sale to home users, general clinics, gyms and spas.
 We especially disagree with their sale for daily use in the home, often in total disregard for the user’s state of health or mind.
 This needs to be explained far more honestly and responsibly.
 With low-intensity systems, we very rarely encounter any problems (and even then we usually have strategies to deal with them).

-We’ve watched low-intensity PEMF devices improve the health and quality of life of countless clients.
+We’ve watched low-intensity PEMF mat-based systems improve the health and quality of life of countless clients.
 This type of PEMF is one of the safest, most effective and well researched modalities in the entire field of complementary medicine and preventive health care.
 There’s no need to over-dose!

-We don’t usually talk so much about these parts of the PEMF field.
-Not because they’re unimportant, but because it’s so complex to explain and because the first priority is to look at the device’s intensity levels.
+We don’t usually talk as much about these parts of the PEMF field.
+Not because they’re unimportant, but because it’s so complex to explain and because the first priority (from a safety standpoint) is to look at the device’s intensity levels.

 There are actually many parameters that determine the effectiveness of a PEMF field on biological tissues.
 In addition to the magnetic field intensity range (itself affected by a combination of field strength, flux density and induction properties) you also have the: